Lestar039/integra/README.md

 Web service for:

-- check status your websites
+- automatically check status your websites
 - check expiration of the service payment
 - send alert about expiration to telegram
 - yandex analytics